Are you looking for new cinematic sensations? PAM CUT has partnered with the Phi Centre (Montreal, Canada) as the exclusive U.S. venue for VR TO GO.

 France, 6 minutes, English/French/German, 2018

 In 1964, Arthur C. Clarke, co-writer of 2001: A Space Odyssey with director Stanley Kubrick, revealed his vision of the future.
 Revisiting the signal transmitted by the first cathodic images, this VR experimental film literally plunges us into the sound and visual matrix at the heart of this archive.
-This film allows spectators to submerge themselves in a 3D space echoing the futurist predictions of a visionary humanist scholar.
+I Saw the Future allows spectators to submerge themselves in a 3D space echoing the futurist predictions of a visionary humanist scholar.

 The Blind Vaysha